 Some children have this condition diagnosed as infants, and in other children it is not detected until they are adolescents or even adults.
 Ebstein’s anomaly may be very mild, causing no symptoms and needing no treatment.
 If it is more severe, there may be blockage of blood flow to the pulmonary artery, the large vessel that leaves the right side of the heart to take blood to the lungs to be oxygenated.
 A blockage can cause the child’s blood to have lower than a normal oxygen level, in which case the child’s skin will have a grayish-blue color, especially around the mouth and nose (called cyanosis).

 Many children with Ebstein’s anomaly will have no symptoms, so no treatment will be necessary.
-If the valve is leaking or is narrowed, symptoms will make treatment necessary.
-Children may first be treated with drugs such as digoxin to strengthen the heart muscle's effectiveness and diuretics to remove excess fluid from the body and reduce the load on the heart.
+If the valve is leaking or is narrowed, symptoms could make treatment necessary.
+Surgery is sometimes necessary either to repair or to replace the tricuspid heart valve so that blood flows readily to the lungs to receive oxygen.

 Individuals with this condition will require antibiotics when they have dental procedures throughout life because mouth bacteria can be released into the blood stream and set up an infection in the heart (endocarditis) when there is an abnormality in a heart wall or vessel.

 Our program has been tracking ebstein anomaly among live births in select counties since 2005 and gradually expanding statewide.